AdaCore/spark2014/docs/lrm/source/packages.rst

    Default_Initial_Condition assertion is an assertion aspect, which means that it may be used in an Assertion_Policy pragma.

+   Within the Boolean expression of the Default_Initial_Condition aspect of a tagged type T, a name that denotes the current instance of the tagged type is interpreted as though it had a (notional) type NT that is a formal derived type whose ancestor type is T, with directly visible primitive operations.
+[This name resolution rule is similar to the "notional formal derived type" name resolution rule introduced in Ada RM 6.1.1 for certain subexpressions of class-wide precondition and postcondition expressions.]
+   Any operations within a Default_Initial_Condition expression that were resolved in this way (i.e., as primitive operations of the (notional) formal derived type NT), are in the evaluation of the the expression (i.e., at run-time) bound to the corresponding operations of the type of the object being "initialized by default" (see Ada RM 3.3.1).

 Deferred Constants
 ------------------